incepter/react-async-states/README.md

 It accepts the `initialAsyncStates` as prop, which is an array of `{key, promise, lazy, initialValue}`, and a `payload` object, that will be merged to every hoisted async state.

-[The provider will(not confirmed) add special entries at a payload level (eg: `selectState(key)` will select asyncState state, `run(key, ...args)` which will run another async state).]
+[The provider will (not confirmed) add special entries at a payload level (eg: `selectState(key)` will select asyncState state, `run(key, ...args)` which will run another async state).]

-This illustrates the power of the payload at the provider level: you may want to include the `{store, dispatch}` from redux (or even `{put, select}` from redux-saga/effects and make them accessible at the provider level, and of course, you will be using generators to write your the promise using these effects).
+This illustrates the power of the payload at the provider level: you may want to include the `{store, dispatch}` from redux.

-A direct use case of this `payload` is to hold the `matchParams`, the `location`, the `QueryString` and the `hash`, these values will be then accessible to all promises like this if you like object destructuring:
+A direct use case of this `payload` is to contain the `matchParams`, the `location`, the `QueryString`, the `hash` or even information about the current user and his permissions.
+These values will be then accessible to all promises.
+ You may use them like this:

 ```javascript
 function* getUser(argv) {